-A barrel for great wines, the Réserve range is the fruit of French tradition, the know-how of Demptos’ craftsmen and the selection of the best wood.
+A barrel for great wines, the Réserve range is the fruit of French tradition, the know-how of Demptos’ craftsmen and the selection of the best oak.

 A hymn to rarity

 They are made only with staves of a uniform appearance, chosen for the extreme fineness of their grain.
 The Réserve barrel is by definition a selected product.
 Harmony of colour, fine polishing after sanding… particular attention is paid at every stage in its production, from selecting the wood to the final touches, to ensure that this product is unique.